-From a mechanical standpoint, using a HELOC to accelerate or pay down your mortgage seems like a good idea.
-You draw down the HELOC and apply the proceeds to pay down your mortgage balance.
-Reducing your mortgage balance shortens the length of your loan and saves you money on interest expense.
+On the surface, using a HELOC to accelerate or pay down your mortgage seems like a good idea.
+You draw down the HELOC and apply the proceeds to pay down your mortgage balance, which shortens the length of your loan and saves you money on interest expense.

 Review How Mortgage Acceleration Works